nf-core/funcscan/docs/output.md

 The pipeline is built using [Nextflow](https://www.nextflow.io/) and processes prokaryotic sequence data through the following steps:

-Taxonomy classification of contigs with:
+Taxonomy classification of nucleotide sequences with:

 - [MMseqs2](https://github.com/soedinglab/MMseqs2) (default) - for contig taxonomic classification using 2bLCA.